 - 1. Once you have isolated the landscape page(s) with section breaks, return to the first landscaped page. - 2.
 Double-click in the footer to activate it or go to the View menu and select Header and Footer. - 3.
+Make sure to unlink the Header and Footer of the landscape section from the sections before and after it (refer to Breaking the Connection Between Sections on page 15). - 4.
 Click on the page number; a text box should appear around the number, which you can then drag to the correct position on your page (even outside of the header/footer area), using the rulers to position the box in the center of the page. - If you used the Formatting Palette to insert your page number, you won't get a text box around your page number.
-Delete the page number and insert it using the Insert menu. - 4.
+Delete the page number and insert it using the Insert menu. - 5.
 Click on the text box, go to the Format menu and choose Text Direction.
 Choose the appropriate orientation and then click OK.
-Note, you could also use the Formatting Palette to change the text orientation.
-In the Alignment and Spacing section, there is an Orientation: section. - 5.
-To align the page number vertically on the page, double-click on the page number text box. - 6.
-In the Frame dialog box, in the Vertical section, choose Center under Position: and Page under Relative to:. - 7.
+Note, you could also use the Layout Ribbon to change the text orientation.
+In the Text - 6.
+To align the page number vertically on the page, double-click on the page number text box. - 7.
+In the Frame dialog box, in the Vertical section, choose Center under Position: and Page under Relative to:. - 8.
 Click OK.